browserengineering/book/book/graphics.md

 to clicks and key presses so the user doesn't get frustrated.
 "Feel fluid" can be made more precise.
-Graphical applications such as browsers typically aim to redraw at a speed equal to the refresh rate, or *frame rate*, of the screen, and/or a fixed 60Hz[^sixty-hertz].
-This means that the browser has to finish all its work in less than 1/60th of a second, or 16ms, in order to keep up.
-For this reason, 16ms is called the *animation frame budget* of the application.
+Graphical applications such as browsers typically aim to redraw at a speed equal to the refresh rate, or *frame rate*, of the screen, and/or a fixed 60 Hz.[^sixty-hertz] This means that the browser has to finish all its work in less than 1/60th of a second, or 16 ms, in order to keep up.
+For this reason, 16 ms is called the *animation frame budget* of the application.

 [^compositing]: On older systems, applications drew directly to the screen, and if they didn't update, whatever was there last would stay in place, which is